-On 11th March 1942, he married Louise Rita Davies, only daughter of Mr & Mrs H. Davies of Bristol.
+On 11th March 1942, he married Louise Rita Davies, only daughter of Mr & Mrs Hezekiah and Jemima Davies of Bristol.
 We understand that she was known by the name of ‘Rita’.
 At the age of eighteen Louise had worked as a timekeeper in the Engineer’s Department of Bristol Docks.
 The photo on the right was taken about 1930 when Ron was playing for Thornbury Football Club.